DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 So you never would get into car without getting pill before that.
 Despite that you're driving..."

-As Kay started to say, he suddenly noticed it.
+As Kai started to say, he suddenly noticed it.
 Ashlan is driving?
 That's impossible.
 It is always been him or Saki who would drive us to graveyard,